Dungeon Hunter: Alliance: Reception

 The PlayStation 3 version of Dungeon Hunter: Alliance received "average" reviews, while the Vita version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 The PlayStation Move implementation was criticised as not working well, the gameplay was considered well implemented, but generic and dated.
 As released the PS3 version had technical issues with the multiplayer online game hosting, but was eventually fixed.

-In Japan, where the game was ported under the name Dark Quest: Alliance (ダーククエスト〜〜, Dāku Kuesuto 〜Araiansu〜) and released for the PS3 version on September 13, 2011, and for the Vita version on December 17, 2011, Famitsu gave the latter a score of all four eights for a total of 32 out of 40.
+In Japan, where the game was ported under the name Dark Quest: Alliance (ダーククエスト〜〜, Dāku Kuesuto 〜Araiansu〜) and released for the PS3 version on September 13, 2011, and for the Vita version on December 17, 2011 as a launch title, Famitsu gave the latter a score of all four eights for a total of 32 out of 40.